-VCU Health System's Radiology- Angiography is seeking a full time Rad Tech – IR.
+VCU Health System's Radiology- Angiography is seeking a part time Rad Tech – IR.
 The practice of interventional radiography (cardiology and vascular) is performed by radiologic technologists responsible for the administration of ionizing radiation to humans of all ages (newborn to geriatric) for diagnostic, therapeutic, or research purposes.
 An interventional technologist performs radiographic and other procedures and related techniques, producing images at the request of and for interpretation by a licensed independent practitioner.
 Interventional Radiography integrates scientific knowledge, technical skills, patient interaction and compassionate care resulting in diagnostic information and/or therapeutic outcomes.
 An interventional technologist recognizes patient conditions essential for successful completion of a procedure.

 An interventional technologist must demonstrate an understanding of human anatomy, physiology, pathology, and medical terminology.
 Interventional technologists must maintain a high degree of accuracy in radiographic positioning and exposure technique.
 They must possess, utilize, and maintain knowledge of radiation protection and safety.

 Interventional technologists are the primary liaison between patients, licensed independent practitioners and other members of the support team.
 Interventional technologists must remain sensitive to the physical and emotional needs of the patient through good communication, assessment, monitoring, and care skills.
 Participation in quality improvement processes and continuous assessment of performance is expected.

 Interventional technologists think critically and use independent, professional, and ethical judgment in all aspects of work Engagement in continuing education to enhance patient care, public education, knowledge, and technical competence is expected in this role.

 Determining radiographic exposure factors.

 Assisting LIP with fluoroscopic and specialized interventional radiographic procedures.